 The natural question arises, “Why did God create humanity?” the Bible really does not answer that question per se.
 Throughout the Bible, there are hints about why God created humanity, but no specific statements to that effect.
 Some say that God created humanity because He was lonely and wanted humans to be his friends; the Bible does not teach that.
 Some say that God created humanity to love God and glorify Him forever; the Bible does not teach that either…in so many words.
 The Bible simply isn’t clear in answering that question, although many theories have been postulated through the centuries of time since humanity was created.

 Perhaps it can be simply stated that since God is love…his love requires an object of that love: something or someone to love.
 Humans are three-part beings as God is a three-part Being.
 Humans consist of body, soul, and spirit: three parts, one being.
 One being, three parts.
-Perhaps God created humanity as someone to love…and to love Him in return throughout all the ages of time and then in the state of being called eternity.
+Perhaps God created humanity as someone to love…and to love Him in return throughout all the ages of time and then in the state of being beyond time called eternity.
 Love calls out to love and be loved…and only love responds fully to being loved.
 Love always want to share love.
 Perhaps God created humanity simply to share in his eternal love…and then for humans to share his eternal love with other humans.
 God’s love is not static; it is fluid, always growing, always expanding, always reaching out to love others and enfold them within the vast, boundless creation.
 Someone has aptly said “God is a verb!”

 However, to speak of the mystery of humanity we cannot overlook the entrance of sin into humanity and its subsequent downward pull away from the love of God.
 There are a number of definitions of sin in the Bible.
 I have boiled them down to this: sin is to be self-centered and self-absorbed instead of God-centered.
 Sin is to want my own way, not God’s way.
 Sin is to rebel against God.
 Sin is about “me” instead of about God.
 Sin is to reject God’s love.
 Sin is to reject God from controlling my life.
 Sin is me, me, me…